top of page

 American Kestrel (Falco sparverius)

-Zip is a female American Kestrel, also sometimes called a Sparrow Hawk, that was born in captivity in Vermont.
-She is our resident Kestrel ambassador and surrogate momma for orphaned baby kestrels.
-Her efforts help us return these tiny-but-mighty falcons to the wild.
+Clover is an imprinted female American Kestrel, also sometimes called a Sparrow Hawk, that was found on the ground as a chick.
+Her rescuers, though well intentioned, tried to raise her and made her an imprint, diminishing her wild instincts and making her non-releasable.
 Kestrels are the smallest and most commonly found falcon in North America, but don't let her diminutive size fool you.
 What she lacks in size, she makes up for in attitude!

 _Z8A6241.jpg